 - 3 Fellows and Foreign Members shall be elected as follows. - a) Certificate of candidature.
 Every candidate shall be proposed and seconded by a certificate in writing signed by two Fellows on the basis of personal knowledge of the candidate's contributions to natural science.
 The certificate shall be available for inspection by Fellows at the Society's premises until the day of election. - b) Sectional Committees.
 Council shall appoint, from the Fellowship and Foreign Membership, by procedures set out in Standing Orders, Committees to advise it in selection of candidates with the strongest claims for election.
 Council shall ensure that the complete membership of such Committees will normally have changed over any three-year period. - c) Selection by Council.
-Council shall select from lists of candidates for Fellowship and for Foreign Membership up to fifty-two and ten respectively in any one year to be recommended to the Society for election; but no selection shall be valid unless twelve members of Council at least be present and vote, a majority deciding, or in the event of equality of votes, the President having a second or casting vote.
+Council shall select from lists of candidates for Fellowship and for Foreign Membership up to seventy-three and twenty-four respectively in any one year to be recommended to the Society for election; but no selection shall be valid unless twelve members of Council at least be present and vote, a majority deciding, or in the event of equality of votes, the President having a second or casting vote.
 The names thus recommended shall be sent forthwith to every Fellow with notification of the date and time of an Annual Meeting for the Election of Fellows and Foreign Members, at least three weeks after the notification. - d) Ballot procedure.
-On the day of election, balloting shall be in person and no person shall be elected unless he or she has obtained at least two-thirds of the votes of the Fellows present and voting.
+If Council has decided that the election shall be at a Business Meeting, then on the day of election, balloting shall be in person and no person shall be elected unless he or she has obtained at least two-thirds of the votes of the Fellows present and voting.
+If Council has decided that the election shall be an Electronic Election, then voting shall be by electronic means and no person shall be elected unless he or she has obtained at least two-thirds of the votes of the Fellows voting.
 After voting by the Fellows, the President shall announce the names of candidates who have been elected in compliance with the Charters and Statutes. - e) Renewal of candidature.
 Any candidate who has not been elected on the day of election shall, unless the proposer or seconder withdraws the candidature, be a candidate at subsequent elections provided that the conditions of Statute 1 continue to be satisfied, except that the same candidature shall not be valid for more than seven successive elections.
 A new certificate of a previous candidate shall not be accepted until at least three further annual elections shall have taken place.
-A new certificate shall not be valid for more than three successive elections, and each renewal of candidature thereafter shall always be after at least three annual elections, and each shall not be valid for more than three successive elections.
+A new certificate shall not be valid for more than three successive elections and each renewal of candidature thereafter shall always be after at least three annual elections, and each shall not be valid for more than three successive elections.